nicolas-fricke/youyouaidi/README.md

 # Youyouaidi

-Ruby Gem youyouaidi offers a UUID class for parsing, validating and encoding UUIDs
+Ruby Gem `Youyouaidi` offers a UUID class for parsing, validating and converting UUIDs into / from shorter representations.

 ## Installation